 These templates and format/instructions for grading and improvement plans pertain primarily to the Land Development Review (LDR) disciplines for projects submitted to secure an engineering permit.

 Correct use of these templates can reduce the number of plan corrections returned by the Development Services Department.
 Altering the cover sheets -- other than adding information where specified -- may result in revisions being required before the plans can be approved.

 The DWG and DXF Construction Plan CAD files have been provided as a convenience to individuals with the associated software.
-These templates are NOT TO BE MODIFIED FROM THE ORIGINAL LAYOUT AND CONTENT.
+These templates MAY NOT BE MODIFIED FROM THE ORIGINAL LAYOUT AND CONTENT.

 Construction plans are only permitted for specific minor standard public improvements.
 See Information Bulletin 165 for more information.

 Specific instructions for the preparation of Grading and Improvement Plans are provided within the links labeled "Grading Sheet Format" and "Improvement Sheet Format", respectively (double-click on the "?" within the blue circles for information).
 It is highly recommended that these resources be examined in their entirety as they will eliminate the need for reviewers to comment on many non-engineering elements during plan review, which results in unnecessary delays in approval.

 All D-Sheet drawings must be prepared by a professional with current State of California registration in the professional field necessary for the permit.

 Some improvements may not require D-Sheet plans prepared by a registered professional and can be made on a Construction Plan (see above).
 Construction plans are only permitted for specific minor standard public improvements.
 See Information Bulletin 165 for more information.